Baldrine: History

-The name of the village dates back to at least 1643 and comes from the Manx words Bailey drine, which translates to "farm of the blackthorn".
+The name of the village dates back to at least 1643 and comes from the Manx words balley drine, which translates to "town of the blackthorn".

-It has had two Primitive Methodist chapels, the first was built in 1843, under the direction of Anne Kelly, a resident of Barroose.
+It has had two Primitive Methodist chapels, the first was built in 1843, under the direction of Anne Kelly, a resident of nearby Barroose.
 Her husband, Thomas Kelly, sold 150 sqyd of land for the chapel for 2 shillings.
 Anne Kelly laid the first stone, and prayed upon it for the head of the church to bless the building.
 The building would cost £100 to erect.

-The second chapel was built in 1883 when the first started to exceed its capacity, at the cost of £383.
+The second chapel was built in 1883 when the congregation started to exceed the first chapel's capacity, at a cost of £383.
 The new chapel could seat 118, and included a Sunday school for the local children.